deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Hey."
 She smiled, but he could tell that she was pretty frazzled.
 "What's up?"

-"Uh, I can come back if this isn't a good time…"
+"Uh, I can come back if this isn't a good time..."

-"No, I'm fine, I just…" She yawned "…I didn't sleep so well last night and I guess it's catching up on me now."
+"No, I'm fine, I just..."
+She yawned "...I didn't sleep so well last night and I guess it's catching up on me now."

 "Well, if you need a nap-"

 She smiled.
 "I'm fine, really.
 What's up?"

-"Well…" he took the plunge.
-"Look, there's not a whole lot to do on this ship, I know, but I've got some movies picked out I think you'd like, and I'm not a half-bad cook myself when I put my mind to it so, I thought… Y'know, we've been getting on pretty good, and…"
+"Well..." he took the plunge.
+"Look, there's not a whole lot to do on this ship, I know, but I've got some movies picked out I think you'd like, and I'm not a half-bad cook myself when I put my mind to it so, I thought...
+Y'know, we've been getting on pretty good, and..."

 Her lips parted in surprise.
-"Are… are you asking me on a date?" she asked.
+"Are... are you asking me on a date?" she asked.

 "Yeah!
 Or, like, on the closest thing we can manage to a date on this ship.
 If you want."

-"Wow, um…"
+"Wow, um..."

 Lewis knew a rejection when he saw one coming and steeled himself for it, determined not to be disappointed.

-"I mean… I'm flattered, but Lewis, I'm not ready to mate with anyone yet."
+"I mean...
+I'm flattered, but Lewis, I'm not ready to mate with anyone yet."

 All the steeling in the world couldn't have protected his ego from *that* unexpected turn of phrase.

-***"…mate?!"***
+***"...mate?!"***

 She hadn't seemed to notice what she'd said until his outraged echo, but when she did her face went crimson.
-"Oh god, I'm sorry, that was in Gaoian, I…"
+"Oh god, I'm sorry, that was in Gaoian, I..."

 "No, no. *Clearly* I had the wrong idea here."